 Verse 12: “The ten horns which you saw are ten kings who have received no kingdoms as yet, but they receive authority for one hour as kings with the beast.

-Here, the angel explains the ten horns, which indicate ten kings, or kingdoms, which did not yet exist at the time John received this revelation – who have received no kingdoms as yet; but will reign as contemporaries with the beast/sovereign kingdom.
+Here, the angel explains the ten horns, which indicate ten kings, or kingdoms, which did not yet exist at the time John received this revelation – who have received no kingdoms as yet; but will reign as contemporaries with Papal Rome – rendered as – but they receive authority for one hour as kings with the beast.

 What has been translated as one hour would be more accurately rendered as the same hour, or same time.
 The word in the original Greek, hṓra, can mean a time period, a season, or an hour (see lexicon).
 So, the ten horns/kingdoms will reign during the same time period as the beast/papal kingdom (1260 years).